gdalmaso96/PepperPotCheck/README.md

 Added HULK center raster scan: I'll use this to perform the fit to the centroids for Gavin by imploying the Chi2.
 If it works out I'll include a slice and then the momentum distribution

 Started implementation of the Chi2 evaluation method for BeamData.py.
 Need to test it first on a run

+-- 23.11.2022 --
+Chi2 method tested on local machine.
+Will repeat on cluster with 1e6 events and then start the minimization